Skip to content

 • Some are made with buttons where you can’t add cufflinks.
 Those are the most common.

-I recommend that you bring an extra white shirt, in case you get wet or dirty.
+I recommend bringing an extra white shirt if you get wet or dirty.

 flying tie